Licensed California doctors

 .png)

-Unlike federal FMLA which is unpaid, California's PFL pays you 60-70% of your wages for up to 8 weeks when bonding with a new child or caring for a seriously ill family member.
+California’s Paid Family Leave program pays 70–90% of your wages (sliding scale — lower earners get a higher percentage) up to $1,765 per week for up to 8 weeks.
+Available for bonding with a new child or caring for a seriously ill family member.

-Pregnant employees get up to 4 months of PDL for pregnancy-related conditions, PLUS 12 weeks of CFRA for baby bonding.
-That's up to 7 months total with job protection.
+Pregnant employees get up to 4 months of PDL for pregnancy-related conditions, then 12 weeks of CFRA for bonding.
+SDI pays your wages during both.
+That’s up to 7 months of job-protected, partially-paid leave.